 You may have your topic assigned, but if you have been given free rein to write on a topic of your choice, don’t jump into writing about the first subject that comes to mind.
 In order to achieve the best grade, you want to choose a topic you are able to write about.
 If you are completely stuck, conduct some research on topics that you find interesting.
 This will help ensure that you won’t lack ideas when it comes to writing about your chosen title.

 Brainstorming simply involves thinking about the topic you will be writing about, and noting down each idea that comes to mind.
 By doing this, you’ll often find that you’ll come up with more and more with every offshoot you make, which can develop any arguments you might’ve made into a fully-fledged point!
 When it comes to actually writing your essay, you will find it far easier to get started and write about the relevant things.
 In case you are not so good at brainstorming, you can use the help of Homeworkdoer.

 Once you have noted down and developed your ideas, you can write the body of your essay.
 Many students find it easier to write the main bulk of text of their essay first, before writing the introduction.
 Nevertheless, you should do what works best for you and switch it up if you’re stuck.

 - Main Topic – this describes the focus of the paragraph

 - Support – this section will contain accurate explanations, evidence and examples

 - Transitions – this section will highlight the connection between the main topic or introduction and the content of your paragraphs

 4. Write The Conclusion

 Several students forget to include a conclusion in their essay, but it is paramount that it is not missed.
 Consisting of up to five strong sentences, your conclusion should bring closure to the argument and/or an answer to your title question, and sum up your ideas.
-In other words, you want to reinstate the purpose of your assignment, and summarise the points you have made.
+In other words, you want to reinstate the purpose of your assignment, and summarize the points you have made.